-Q.10 I have taken a course with a course number that appears on the Staying on Course document but my course has a different course title.
-For example, I took 23.061 - Pre-AP Ninth Grade English but 23.061 is called Ninth Grade Literature and Composition on the Staying on Course document.
-Will my course count as an RHSC unit?
+Q.10 I have taken a course with a course number that appears on this document but my course has a slightly different course title.
+Will my course count as a RHSC unit?

-A. The Staying on Course document reflects the course titles utilized by the Georgia Department of Education (GADOE) but GADOE permits high schools to modify titles when a course meets their approved standards but is taught using different strategies, resources, etc. As a result, courses with modified titles, such as those with a Pre-AP or honors designator, count as RHSC units provided the course number appears on the Staying on Course document.
+A. This document reflects the course titles utilized by the GaDOE but GaDOE permits high schools to modify titles when a course meets their approved standards but is taught using different strategies, resources, etc. A courses with a slightly modified title counts as a RHSC unit if it adheres to the approved standards.

-Q.11 How do I know if a course completed through Dual Enrollment will count as an RHSC unit?
+Q.11 How do I know if a course completed through Dual Enrollment in Georgia will count as a RHSC unit?

-A. Typically, a college course completed through Dual Enrollment will result in credit for a GADOE course on a student's high school transcript.
-For example, CHEM 1151K (Survey of Chemistry I) taken through Dual Enrollment may result in Chemistry I (40.051) credit.
-When this occurs, the course will count as an RHSC unit just as if the high school course were taken.
+A. Typically, a college course completed through Dual Enrollment will result in credit for a GaDOE course on a student's high school transcript.
+For example, CHEM 1151K (Survey of Chemistry I) taken through Dual Enrollment may result in Chemistry I (40.051) high school credit.
+When this occurs, the course will count as a RHSC unit as if the high school course were taken.

-In some instances, a student may receive a Dual Enrollment course number (a course number that includes a letter to the right of the decimal) on their transcript instead of a GADOE course.
-This occurs when the college course does not sufficiently align with an existing GADOE high school course.
-For example, a student taking BIOL 1331 (Insects and People) may receive 26.0A564 (Dual Enrollment Science USG (BIOL 1331 Insects and People)) on their transcript because BIOL 1331 does not sufficiently alignment with an existing GADOE course.
-Students may also receive a Dual Enrollment course number on their transcript when they already have credit for the aligned high school course.
+A student may receive a Dual Enrollment alphanumeric course number (a course number that includes a letter to the right of the decimal) on their transcript instead of a GaDOE course number.
+This can occur when the college course does not sufficiently align with an existing GaDOE course.
+For example, a student taking BIOL 1331 (Insects and People) may receive 26.0A564 (Dual Enrollment Science USG (BIOL 1331 Insects and People)) on their transcript because BIOL 1331 does not align to an existing GaDOE course.
+Students may also receive a Dual Enrollment alphanumeric course number on their transcript when they already have credit for the corresponding high school course.
 For example, a student with Chemistry I (40.051) credit on their high school transcript may receive 40.0B444 (Dual Enrollment Science USG (CHEM 1151K Survey of Chemistry I)) credit upon completing CHEM 1151K through Dual Enrollment to avoid duplicate high school credit.

-When a student takes a course through Dual Enrollment and receives a Dual Enrollment course number on their high school transcript, a question that may come up is "will the course count as an RHSC unit?"
-In this situation, the course will count as an RHSC unit as long as it is a college-level/degree-level course (not learning support, not diploma level, etc.) in the appropriate subject area (a math course counts as a math RHSC unit, etc.) and it is clear that the high school is applying the course towards the student's high school graduation requirements in that subject area.
-In some unusual situations, it may not be clear if it is appropriate for the course to count as an RHSC unit and the college or university may request some additional details about the course to make that determination.
+When a student takes a course through Dual Enrollment and receives a Dual Enrollment alphanumeric course number on their high school transcript, a question that may come up is "will the course count as a RHSC unit?"
+In this situation, the course will count as a RHSC unit as long as it is a college-level/degree-level course (not learning support, not diploma level, etc.) and it is clear that the high school is applying the course towards the student's graduation requirements in that subject area (for example, a Dual Enrollment math course is satisfying a math high school graduation requirement).
+In some cases, it may not be clear if the course should count as a RHSC unit and the college or university may request some additional details about the college course to make that determination.